evandrocoan/WordingStatus/README.md

-# Word Count
+# Wording Status

 ## Description

-Provides a real-time Word Count and character count in the status-bar for Sublime Text.
+Provides a real-time word and character count in the status-bar for Sublime Text.
 See: http://www.sublimetext.com/

 Count words and/or characters on document or in selections.
 By default, whitespace is not included in the character count.